 An unplanned downtime may be a pleasant surprise for some of your employees, especially when it happens on a Friday afternoon and they can get an early seat for happy hour.
 But for management, it’s a nightmare.
 It means much more than a lost connection.
 It can mean a loss of data, productivity, reputation and, of course, money.
-A network power study by Emerson reveals that unplanned data center outages cost businesses nearly $9,000 per minute.
+According to Ponemon Institute’s Cost of Data Center Outages report, unplanned network outages costs organizations nearly $15,000 per minute.

 These outages can happen in the blink of an eye.
 It could be a bad storm or flood.
 It could be a hacker.
 It could be that nervous intern Alex who knocked his soda all over your equipment.
 While you can’t plan for these natural or manmade disasters, you can take steps to prepare for them in order to keep downtime to a minimum and assess damage when the unexpected happens.

-Develop a BIANo, BIA doesn’t stand for Bounce Intern Alex.
-(Give him another shot.
-Who else is going to make the Starbucks runs?)
-BIA is a Business Impact Analysis and it helps you identify where your vulnerabilities are, calculate downtime cost and assess the maximum outage you can endure before feeling the effects of it.
+Business Impact Analysis (BIA) helps you identify where your vulnerabilities are, calculate downtime cost and assess the maximum outage you can endure before feeling the effects of it.
 Conducting a BIA makes you think about what could actually happen during an unplanned downtime and to plan accordingly.
 Keep an eye out for our follow-up article specifically about BIAs later this month.

 If you’re in need of managed IT support, RCN Business Managed Services offers a wide range of solutions to help prevent the damaging impact unplanned server downtimes can have on your business.
 Contact us today to learn more about our services and how our solutions help remove the complexities associated with managing mission-critical applications.